 “Where there is darkness may we bring light… and where there is despair, may we bring hope.
 For it is in giving that we receive.”Saint Francis of Assisi

 It’s a small world.
 A small world in which we, whether we like it or not, are all interconnected.
 Boundaries and distances are slowly disappearing while our neighborhood size is expanding.
-As a result, today’s businesses hold the massive moral duty to address not only their shareholders, but every single stakeholder with which they engage with.
+As a result, today’s businesses hold the massive moral duty to address not only their shareholders, but every single stakeholder with which they engage through sustainable business practices.

 Therefore, businesses should understand that innovation and progress cannot happen unless they are founded upon an authentic and genuine commitment to uplift humanity.
 Responsible businesses cannot afford to solely focus on accomplishing their business objectives, but should address the revolving social and humanitarian issues around them as well.
 Withholding much power and influence within their surrounding communities, modern organizations have the capacity to both be successful and contribute towards the progress of mankind.

-There is no doubt that financial performance is, and should always remain, an organizations’ top priority.
-It’s their financial stability that will determine the health of their business’ operations and activities.
-However, companies committed to both financial performance as well as social progress will ultimately be the ones to stand out, outperform, and outlive its competitors.
+There is no doubt that financial performance is, and should always remain an organizations’ top priority.
+It’s their financial stability that will determine the health of their business operations and activities.
+However, companies committed to both financial performance as well as social progress will ultimately be the ones to stand out, outperform, and outlive their competitors.